Find Affordable College Courses

 Boston, MA

 Boston University landed the #8 spot in the 2023 rankings for the best bachelor’s degree computer science programs.
-Located in the city of Boston, Boston U is a private not-for-profit school with a very large student population.
+Located in the large city of Boston, Boston U is a private not-for-profit school with a very large student population.

 On average, compsci graduates from Boston U take out $23,474 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $823, based on a 10-year repayment plan.

-Full Computer Science at Boston University Report
+Read full report on Computer Science at Boston University

 #9